9Quiescent/manet-sim/README.md

 ```

 # BASIC SECURITY CONSIDERATIONS
-Simulated E2EE  on the user end.
+Simulated E2EE  on the user end in the GUI.

 Static code analysis using Bandit
 ```bash